schobernoise/Language-Construction-Tool/README.md

 - Make an "Open Recent Vocabulary" Menu Entry

-- Asynchronous Tasks

 - Make quit function which will be inherited from all toplevels, so it looks nice

-- For text and web import:
-make option to import it as transliteration/translation -> programm gets usable for learners of languages

 **Export Function**